ACBennny/calc-rizz-plus/README.md

       Grade 4
       1. Subtraction only works if the first operand is greater than/equals to the second operand. i.e. operand1 >= operand2
-      2. If above condition is not met, an error message is displayed.
+      2. If the above condition is not met, an error message is displayed.

       Grade 5 and 6
       1. Subtraction works normally for both grades.